NatHERS Certificate & Assessment Services

 These adjustments can help reduce heating demand, increase comfort, and improve energy efficiency, ultimately enhancing the Whole of Home rating.

-- Slab Insulation: Consider slab edge insulation, under-slab insulation, or a waffle pod slab for both insulation and ground coupling, which will improve temperature stability year-round.
+Slab Insulation: Use slab edge or under-slab insulation, or consider a waffle pod slab, which provides both insulation and ground coupling.

 Ready to enhance your building’s energy efficiency and obtain your NatHERS Certificate?